total-typescript/advanced-typescript-workshop/README.md

 Be careful to read through each part of the exercise carefully - if you skip over parts of them, it might get difficult to find your way back.

-Also, consider having the `*.exercise.ts` in one IDE panel and the `*.code.ts` in another.
-This will mean you don't have to scroll up and down too much.
+Also, consider **splitting your IDE into two panels**, both looking at the same file.
+You can read from one, and write in the other - meaning you don't have to scroll up and down too much.

 ### Emoji